Skip to content

 Ignoring fallback nights

 A paid reset night for laundry, showers, battery recovery, or weather is not failure.
-It is a cost lane that should be visible before the trip.
+It is a cost category that should be visible before the trip.

 Buying gear from one-trip math